InternetSociety/IETF-Ornithology/CONTRIBUTING.md

 ### Tools and conventions

+The workflow is mostly manual, with a few tools that will help you identify new groups and  update the times that groups meet.

-The markdown files are created with the working group acronym as their name.
+* The markdown files are created with the working group acronym as their name.
 Their content follows the following template.
 ```
 # The Title of the document